anuraj/HelloScript/README.md

 Recently on a K-MUG.net discussion [@praseedpai](https://github.com/praseedpai) told about this concept, and I wrote a helloscript for PowerShell

 Thank you [@Padma Pradeep](https://github.com/developerprofiles) for the PR and associated changes.

+You can find more Hello Script implementations [here](https://github.com/praseedpai/HelloScript_files)